 Yes, you will need a prescription from a medical doctor to grow cannabis in Costa Rica for medicinal use.
 The prescription must specify the amount of cannabis you are allowed to grow and possess.

 Do I need to register with the Ministry of Health to grow cannabis in Costa Rica?

-Yes, you need to register with the Ministry of Health to grow cannabis in Costa Rica for personal or medicinal use.
+Yes, you will need to register with the Ministry of Health to grow cannabis in CR for personal or medicinal use.
 The registration process involves filling out an application and providing documentation, such as your medical prescription and identification.